No risk of transmission during cremation of COVID-19 victims: WB health dept

 The West Bengal health department, in its bid to dispel fears of virus transmission during cremation or burial of COVID-19 victims, has issued an advisory here contending that no such risk was involved in the process as officials were taking necessary precautions.

-The department also stated that there was no chance of airborne transmission as the disease spreads through droplets coughed or sneezed out by an infected patient.
+The department also stated that there was no chance of airbone transmission as the disease spreads through droplets coughed or sneezed out by an infected patient.

 "The temperature generated during cremation is 800 to 1000 degrees Celsius, under which, the virus can no longer remain viable.
 To this day, there isn't any evidence to prove that the smoke generated during cremation has caused COVID- 19," the advisory explained.